EmoryHPC/practical-data-science/github/README.md

 Both work, except that GitHub only allows transaction using SSH.

-clone
+If you have downloaded the repository using SSH, you can now

 ![GitHub Loop Image](https://raw.githubusercontent.com/EmoryHPC/practical-data-science/main/github/images/github_loop.png)

-The GitHub workflow mirrors the rhythm of a day:
+Working with GitHub mirrors the rhythm of a day:

 * Start of the day → Always pull from the repository before you begin.
 This ensures you're working with the most up-to-date code.
 * End of the day → Always push your code when you finish.
 This saves your progress and makes it available for others to use.